Marathon training has a way of slowly taking over your life.

-“If you are experiencing negative mood shifts, struggling to achieve your daily goals, feeling disappointed and frustrated with yourself, and/or feeling physically tired (even though it stems from emotional and mental exhaustion), you may have burnout or at least on your way to burnout,” Perlus explains.
+“If you are experiencing negative mood shifts, struggling to achieve your daily goals, feeling disappointed and frustrated with yourself, and/or feeling physically tired (even though it stems from emotional and mental exhaustion), you may have burnout or at least be on your way to burnout,” Perlus explains.

 Is burnout the same as overtraining syndrome?